 Ferrer released the piano driven summer smash “Sinfonia Della Notte” on Strictly Rhythm in May 2009 which fans and press alike bugged over.
 DJ Mag said the single was leading the charge for a piano chord driven house music revival but we know Ferrer is just flexing one of his many skills.

-Just how much more was revealed in mid November when Ferrer unveiled his single “Hey Hey” for Objektivity which immediately caught on with DJs and with Mixmag UK who gave it a Big Tune review.
+Just how much more was revealed in mid November (2009) when Ferrer unveiled his single “Hey Hey” for Objektivity which immediately caught on with DJs and with Mixmag UK who gave it a Big Tune review.
 UK radio DJ Pete Tong helped the noise too saying the record ‘gives me goose bumps, it’s quality from start to finish; it’s a return to the finest virtues of house music, this is brilliant.’
+The single is also notable for having received one of the most rapid reactions in recent dance music history – shooting immediately to #1 on Beatport where it’s still holding over four weeks in something no other house track has achieved recently.
+It’s also been #1 at Juno and #1 at Black Market in Soho, London.

 Perhaps part of the appeal here is “Hey Hey” is vocal driven and so it’s appropriate that Dennis has just been nominated for a Grammy for another vocal driven tune – his “Dennis Ferrer Objektivity Mix” of Dido’s “Don’t Believe In Love” (Arista).
-But vocals aren’t all that’s appealing with “Hey Hey” it’s been drawing attraction for the superb production standards – something Dennis made even clearer when he decided to reveal part of the technical process behind the tune in the single’ press release – Resident Advisor’s reviewer commented – “even a novice like me can often hear how ridiculously sharp his productions are.”
+But vocals aren’t all that’s appealing with “Hey Hey” it’s been drawing attraction for the superb production standards – something Dennis made even clearer when he decided to reveal part of the technical process behind the tune on his myspace blog (and single press release) – Resident Advisor’s reviewer commented – “even a novice like me can often hear how ridiculously sharp his productions are.”

 “The Red Room”, 2010, marked Ferrer’s follow up to “Hey Hey”, has received accolades from the top DJs around the world.
 The unique vocal was cut during a wild studio session where the vocalist repeated one of the lines “Welcome To The Red Room Honey” which after some editing became the hook of the tune.
 Remixed by the Detroit prodigy Kyle Hall and “tech dubbed” by The Martinez Brothers & Jerome Sydenham, The Red Room became yet another modern classic.